sharetribe/flex-docs/src/docs/background/16-how-saving-payment-card-works-in-ftw/index.md

 #### Step 5.

-As a final ste, we need to save the payment method, if customer has selected the "Save for later use" checkbox.
+As a final step, we need to save the payment method, if customer has selected the "Save for later use" checkbox.
 So, this is relevant if user has selected onetime payment - instead of making a charge from the previously saved credit card.